CrasedCrashout/brew/README.md

 Please note that games do not save - we are working on a backend to fix this.
 The best solution to save data loss is to not close the tab or let your computer restart.

+Note that we do not collect play data.
+The only data we collect from users is e-mail addresses and Names (Only given to us if you fill out a support ticket) We use formspree to collect forms, we do not collect forms or data at all.